groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-02-11-change-chart-axis-title-dynamically-using-groupdocs.assembly-for-.net-18.1/index.md

 url: /2018/02/11/change-chart-axis-title-dynamically-using-groupdocs.assembly-for-.net-18.1/
 author: 'Ali Ahmed'
 summary: ''
-tags: ['assembly for .net library', 'document assembly']
+tags: ['assembly for .net library', 'document assembly', 'GroupDocs.Assembly for .NET', 'GroupDocs.Assembly for .NET Releases']
-categories: ['GroupDocs.Assembly for .NET', 'GroupDocs.Assembly for .NET Releases', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 ![](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/04/groupdocs-assembly-net.png)At [GroupDocs](https://www.groupdocs.com/) we keep on updating our API's for better user experience.
 In this regard, we are proudly announcing the monthly release of [GroupDocs.Assembly for .NET](https://products.groupdocs.com/assembly/net) **18.1**.
 Using the latest version, you can now change **chart axis title dynamically** in the spreadsheet,  presentation, and email documents.
 We recommend you to [download](https://downloads.groupdocs.com/assembly/net) and use the latest version of API.